Marck-Prog/main-app/README.md

 ## Description

-Juan Graphico Ecommerce is a platform designed for [**Insert a brief description of what Juan Graphico sells.
-Examples: custom graphic designs, printed merchandise, digital art, etc.**].
-It aims to provide users with a seamless and enjoyable online shopping experience.
+Juan Graphico Ecommerce is a platform designed for selling custom graphic designs, printed merchandise, and digital art TShirts.
+It aims to provide users with a seamless and enjoyable online shopping experience by offering a wide range of unique and high-quality products tailored to various creative needs.

-[**Optionally, add a sentence or two about the key features of the site.
-For example: "Key features include a personalized product browsing experience, secure payment integration, and a user-friendly interface."**]
+Key features include a personalized product browsing experience, secure payment integration, and a user-friendly interface, ensuring a smooth and hassle-free shopping journey for every customer.
+Additionally, the platform supports custom orders, limited-edition collections, and responsive customer service, making it the go-to destination for art and design enthusiasts.

 ## Technologies Used